adobe/aem-component-generator/README.md

 - `options.slingmodel`: whether to create a sling model for the component
     - Class name is derived from converting "name" prop above to camel case (e.g. "google-maps" -> `GoogleMaps`/`GoogleMapsImpl`)
     - Fields are derived from dialog properties (see below)
 - `options.properties`: properties to create in standard dialog for this component.
-If empty, no standard dialog will be created
+If empty, no standard dialog will be created.
+This sample includes one of every possible sling:resourceType
 - `options.properties-shared`: properties to create in shared dialog for this component.
 If empty, no shared dialog will be created
 - `options.properties-global`: properties to create in global dialog for this component.
 If empty, no global dialog will be created

 Step 3: In your terminal, navigate to the `hs2-aem-base` folder and execute the following command.